martijnswart01/martijnswart01.github.io/_projects/demo-project/index.md

 For the parameters, a robust operational window was identified.
 Within this window, repeatable die propulsion was achieved in under 10 ms with negligible lateral displacement and no observable bulk die damage.
 The study proved that controlled explosive evaporation can function as a reliable micro actuation mechanism without transitioning into destructive laser material interaction.

 ## Engineering contribution
 This work bridges thermodynamics, laser–material interaction, and microscale fluid dynamics to establish a physically validated propulsion mechanism.
 It translates theoretical superheating limits into a practical, experimentally confirmed parameter set suitable for system integration.
-The results provide a foundation for vacuum-free microchip handling systems and scalable inline propulsion arrays for high-throughput semiconductor manufacturing.
+The results provide a foundation for vacuum free microchip handling systems and scalable propulsion system for high throughput semiconductor manufacturing.

 {% include image-gallery.html images="project2.jpg" height="400" %}
 place the images in project folder/images then update the file path.

-## Embedding youtube video
-The second video has the autoplay on. copy and paste the 11-digit id found in the url link. <br>

-{% include youtube-video.html id="MhVw-MHGv4s" autoplay= "false"%}
-{% include youtube-video.html id="XGC31lmdS6s" autoplay = "true" %}

-you can also set up custom size by specifying the width (the aspect ratio has been set to 16/9).
-The default size is 560 pixels x 315 pixels.

-The width of the video below.
-Regardless of initial width, all the videos is responsive and will fit within the smaller screen.
-{% include youtube-video.html id="tGCdLEQzde0" autoplay = "false" width= "900px" %}